Beilinson-Parshin adeles via solid algebraic geometry: Solid algebra and tubular neighbourhoods

-In this section, we review some basic constructions about solid modules, following \cite{condensed}, and introduce the recollement of the category of solid modules associated to the tubular neighbourhood of a closed subscheme of an affine scheme and its complement.
+In this section, we review some basic constructions about solid modules and the language of analytic rings, following \cite{condensed} and \cite{analytic}; study local cohomology and completion, introduce the recollement of the category $\mod_{A_\bs}$ of solid $A$-modules associated to the tubular neighborhood of a specialization closed subset of $\spec(A)$ and its complement; introduce a map from the poset of specialization closed subsets into the smashing spectrum of $\mod_{A_\bs}$; review the language of non-commutative stratifications by \cite{stratified}, and review a special case of a stratification by a finite linearly ordered set (which we usually call a filtration), which gives rise to a cubical resolution.

-\ssec{Generalities on solid modules} Consider a ring $A$ of finite type over $\Z$.
-The category of discrete $A$-modules (i.e. the category of $A$-modules in the stable symmetric monoidal category of usual $\Z$-module) we denote by $\mod_A^\d$.
+\ssec{Generalities on solid modules} Consider a static (i.e. sitting in degree 0 with respect to the t-structure) commutative ring $A$ of finite type over $\Z$.
+The category of discrete $A$-modules (i.e. the category of $A$-modules in the stable symmetric monoidal category of usual $\Z$-modules) we denote by $\mod_A$.
 Clausen and Scholze (\cite{condensed}, Lectures 5,6 and 8) have defined the category $\mod_{A_\bs}$ of solid $A$-modules.
 In case $A = \Z$ this category is called the category of solid abelian groups (see Lectures 5 and 6 in \cite{condensed}) and serves as our base cateogory in this paper. $\mod_{A_\bs}$ admits all limits and colimits and a continuous tensor product, denoted $\otimes_{A_\bs}$, along with a fully-faithful embedding

 which is continuous and symmetric monoidal, but in general does not preserve general infinite limits, in particular does not preserve infinite products.
-The category $\mod_{A_\bs}$ is compactly generated by objects of the form $\prod_I A$, where $A = \iota(A)$ is the monoidal unit, the product is computed inside $\mod_{A_\bs}$ and is not necessarily finite.
-On the compact generators, the tensor product and the right adjoint local hom are computed by the following formulas:
+The category $\mod_{A_\bs}$ admits compact generators given by objects of the form of the form $\prod_I A$ for $I$ and index set, where $A = \iota(A)$ is the monoidal unit, the product is computed inside $\mod_{A_\bs}$ and is not necessarily finite.
+On the compact generators, the tensor product and the internal $\hom$ are computed by the following formulas: